ESSS/alfasim-sdk/docs/README.rst

 Building
 --------

-To build the docs, execute:
+To build the docs, execute from the repository root:

 .. code-block::